top of page

 Join us!

-Students with skill sets in environmental chemistry, interfacial engineering, nanofabrication, and fluid mechanics with backgrounds in environmental, chemical, or mechanical engineering may be well-matched to the group's research.
+Students with skill sets in environmental chemistry, interfacial engineering, nanofabrication, and fluid mechanics with backgrounds in environmental, chemical, materials science, or mechanical engineering may be well-matched to the group's research.
 However, more important than your background or existing skills is your commitment to sustainability research, your curiosity, your creativity, and your persistence.

 We work hard to actively cultivate an environment that is collaborative, diverse, welcoming, and inclusive.
 All group members will be expected to uphold these ideals and contribute to a positive group culture, without exception.
+Our lab is also actively engaged in the Environmental Mechanics Collective at Penn, a collection of labs with overlapping interests in using mechanical tools for understanding the environment, providing lab members with opportunities to network with other like-minded scientists across campus through regular social events and seminars.

 Specific Opportunities